7 Simple Steps to Decarbonize Your Home

 What is Decarbonization?

-Decarbonizing our homes is one of many ways we can be more conscious of our current lifestyles.
+Decarbonizing our homes, or building new low-carbon homes, is one of many ways we can take action to reduce carbon emission.
 Decarbonization refers to the removal of carbon from the environment.
-In the case of housing, homeowners can reduce energy use and reliance on fossil fuels (i.e. gas furnaces), and choose building materials that require either low amounts of carbon emissions to manufacture and transport, or actively sequestrate carbon by storing carbon that is drawn from the atmosphere.
+In the case of housing, homeowners can reduce energy use and reliance on fossil fuels (i.e. gas furnaces), and choose building materials that require either low amounts of carbon emissions to manufacture and transport, or actively sequester carbon by storing carbon that is drawn from the atmosphere.
 We will address why you should consider your energy and material uses, and how you can develop a carbon-neutral home.

 How Can You Decarbonize Your Home?

 When considering how to decarbonize your living space, first think of this in terms of the amount of energy (and carbon) being used.
 You can reduce your carbon load by losing less energy to leakage, making use of passive heating and cooling, and upgrading the efficiency of your appliances.

 Insulate and Eliminate Air Leaks